 That said, the Food and Drug Administration has placed its stamp of approval on MAT drugs.
 When used correctly, they’re an excellent tool for helping people overcome addiction.

 How Effective Is MAT?

 However, it doesn’t work for everyone.
-People respond to treatments differently than others.
-Despite that, medication assisted treatment has a higher success rate than traditional therapy alone.
+People respond to substance abuse treatment differently than others.
+Despite that, medication-assisted treatment has a higher success rate than traditional therapy alone.

-The opioid epidemic in America continues to grow out of control.
+The opioid epidemic in America continues to affect millions of people.
 Every day, more and more people become victims of this drug.
 Many experts blame this increase on the rise in pain medications that doctors prescribe.